specializeddevel/audiobook-smart-organizer/README.md

         *   `tags-only`: Re-writes only the text metadata (title, author, etc.), but does not touch the cover art.
         *   `cover-only`: Updates only the cover art in the audio files, leaving other metadata intact.
         *   `fix-covers`: A special maintenance mode.
 It scans the library for books that do not have a `cover.jpg` file, tries to download it, and then embeds it into the corresponding audio files.
+        *   `fix-comments`: A maintenance mode that scans the library and, for any file with an empty comment tag, copies the content from the description/synopsis tag into it.

 *   **`--dry-run`** (Optional, Flag)
     *   **Description**: Performs a simulation of the tagging process.
 It prints the files that would be modified but does not save any changes to the audio files.